8 Best Things to Do in Stonehenge

 In short, these are the main attractions you can visit after enjoying Stonehenge:

-- Old Sarum: it is a hill with a spectacular history: hunters' refuge during the Neolithic, farmers' settlement, fort during the Roman rule and Norman castle.
+- Old Sarum: this is a hill with a spectacular history: hunters' shelter during the Neolithic, farmers' settlement, fort during Roman rule and Norman castle.

-- Amesbury History Centre: the locality appears in the Guinness Book of Records as the oldest settlement in England.
+- Amesbury History Centre: the locality appears in the Guinness Book as the oldest settlement in England.
 Its museum is located at the entrance of Stonehenge and is well worth a stop.

 - Stonehenge Stone in Salisbury3: the esplanade is full of Neolithic remains with a similar chronology to Stonehenge.
 The finding of furniture and other similar pieces makes the experts affirm that it could have been inhabited by upper class people.